 For many, the pain of rejection is very real and debilitating.
 Sooner-than-later most who enter the sales profession lose their passion.

 No talent = No lasting passion = No lasting Mental Toughness.

 There is no long-term Mental Toughness without Passion and no Passion without real talent.

 Those who lack Mental Toughness will not do the work required to succeed in sales.

 There is good news.

 Sales talent and Mental Toughness may be measured objectively through the Trimetrix® HD sales personality & aptitude test.

-Better yet, assess all sales candidates to see if they have what it takes to be a true Sales Wolf then develop their Mental Toughness.
+Better yet, assess all sales candidates to see if they have what it takes to be a true Sales Wolf then help them develop their Mindset habits that create Mental Toughness.